gaetanodigenio/avxi9throttling/README.md

 This issue is most frequently seen when using benchmarking software such as Prime95 (Prime 95 by default relies on AVX workloads to apply stress).
 For more details:
 [throttling](https://www.dell.com/support/kbdoc/it-it/000184687/intel-i9-processor-throttling-under-avx-advanced-vector-extensions)

+The project paper as a pdf, the mandelbrodt set algorithm code written in C using OpenMP are provided.
+All the instructions are provided in them.